MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Image.md

 ### Icon Name

 The name of the icon in the icon theme.
 If the icon theme is changed, the image will be updated automatically.
-Since: 2.6

 The **Gnome::GObject::Value** type of property *icon-name* is `G_TYPE_STRING`.

 ### Icon

 The GIcon displayed in the **Gnome::Gtk3::Image**.
 For themed icons, If the icon theme is changed, the image will be updated automatically.
-Since: 2.14 Widget type: G_TYPE_ICON
+Widget type: G_TYPE_ICON

 The **Gnome::GObject::Value** type of property *gicon* is `G_TYPE_OBJECT`.

 ### Resource

 A path to a resource file to display.
-Since: 3.8

 The **Gnome::GObject::Value** type of property *resource* is `G_TYPE_STRING`.